-Policies:

-These are developed by officers in the relevant Service area and are agreed in line with the Council's scheme of delegation.
+Policies: These are developed by officers in the relevant Service area and are agreed in line with the Council's scheme of delegation.
 Policies are reviewed to ensure that they remain relevant.

-Risk assessments:

-These are undertaken by the relevant Service area where there is deemed to be a risk of modern slavery or human trafficking, with support from colleagues in Human Resources and Organisational Development (HR&OD) and Procurement.
+Risk assessments: These are undertaken by the relevant Service area where there is deemed to be a risk of modern slavery or human trafficking, with support from colleagues in Human Resources and Organisational Development (HR&OD) and Procurement.

-Investigations / due diligence:

-Any concerns regarding modern slavery or human trafficking should be raised with the Council's Monitoring Officer who is currently the Assistant Director for Governance & Policy in the first instance.
+Investigations / due diligence: Any concerns regarding modern slavery or human trafficking should be notified to the Council's Monitoring Officer who is currently the Assistant Director for Governance & Policy as soon as practicable.
+Further information and guidance on referrals are provided for Council staff on the Council's intranet and will be reviewed to ensure notification to the Monitoring Officer is undertaken.

-Children in Employment:

-All school-age children who work part-time must be registered with Warwickshire County Council.
-Information about child labour can be found on our website, including information on the law around child working hours, information for children, parents and employers, and how to report concerns about children in employment.
+Children in Employment: All school-age children who work part-time must be registered with Warwickshire County Council.
+Information about child employment can be found on our website, including information on the law around child working hours, information for children, parents and employers, and how to report concerns about children in employment.